212 Skip Connections and Residual Learning

 The distinction matters.
 Overfitting produces low training error and high test error.
 Degradation produces high training error, so it cannot be cured by regularization or more data.
 It is an optimization pathology, not a generalization pathology.
 Two contributing factors are worth naming.

 First, optimizers struggle to drive a stack of nonlinear layers toward the identity map.
-Layers initialized near zero compute something close to a linear projection followed by a nonlinearity, and asking many such layers to jointly approximate identity is a poorly conditioned target.
-Second, even with normalization techniques that tame the variance of activations and gradients, very deep plain networks present loss surfaces whose curvature and conditioning make first-order optimization slow.
+Layers initialized near zero compute something close to a linear projection followed by a nonlinearity, and asking many such layers to jointly approximate identity is a poorly conditioned target: the identity is an awkward function for a composition of contractive nonlinear maps to realize exactly.
+Second, even with normalization techniques that tame the variance of activations and gradients (Ioffe and Szegedy 2015), very deep plain networks present loss surfaces whose curvature and conditioning make first-order optimization slow.
 The conclusion the field reached was that the difficulty lay in the way the function was parameterized, and that a reparameterization could make the same function class far easier to fit.
+Residual learning is exactly such a reparameterization: it leaves the set of expressible functions unchanged but changes which functions are easy to reach.

 212.2 2.
 The Residual Block